oblador/react-native-progress/README.md

 ![progress-demo](https://cloud.githubusercontent.com/assets/378279/11212043/64fb1420-8d01-11e5-9ec0-5e175a837c62.gif)

-**Note: Full android support will come when ReactART is ported to android.**

 ## Installation

 `$ npm install react-native-progress --save`

 ### ReactART based components

-To use the `Pie` or `Circle` components, you need to include the ART library in your project.
+To use the `Pie` or `Circle` components, you need to include the ART library in your project on iOS, for android it's already included.

 #### For CocoaPod users: